-Work is to be undertaken as part of a team under supervision with instruction being part of a supervisor's directions, either verbal or written.
+Work is to be done under supervision with instructions being as part of supervisor's directions, consistent with job specifications.

-OH&S requirements are to be in accordance with Statutory Legislation and Regulations.
+OH&S requirements to be in accordance with Statutory Legislative regulations.

-Competency is to be demonstrated by carrying out the safe and effective preparation of m aterials and work area for the installation of partition framing in accordance with the listed range of variables.
+Competency is to be demonstrated by carrying out the safe and effective preparation for tiling applications in accordance with the performance criteria using any of the processes and range of materials listed within the range of variables statement.

-- demonstrate compliance with Occupational Health and Safety regulations applicable to workplace operations - indicate compliance with organisational policies and procedures including Quality Assurance requirements - correct procedures carried out prior to and during application of construction process - demonstrate safe and effective operational use of tools, plant and equipment - interactively communicate with others to ensure safe and effective workplace operations
+- demonstrate compliance with Occupational Health and Safety regulations applicable to workplace operations - indicate compliance with organisational policies and procedures including Quality Assurance requirements - carry out correct procedures prior to and during application of construction processes - demonstrate safe and effective operational use of tools and equipment - give particular attention to specified finish of surfaces ready for tiling - interactively communicate with others to ensure safe and effective workplace operations